Gulrugar/Gulrugar.github.io/src/projects/project-8.md

 passwordProtected: false
 storePassword: none
 githubLink: https://github.com/Gulrugar/Netflix-Next13
-shortIntro: A Netflix clone built with Nextjs 13 that features favoriting videos and open authentication (OAuth) with Google and Github.
+shortIntro: A Netflix clone built with Nextjs 13 that features favoriting videos and OAuth with Google and Github.
 ---

 Notes: